ON-DEVICE SECURITY CLASSIFIER

 # File: .claude/system-prompt.md:5

-// NanoMind classifies into 9 attack classes, not just binary
+// NanoMind classifies into 10 classes (9 attack types + benign), not just binary

 {